mrslbt/mrslbt/README.md

 **Designer who ships** · Tokyo

 Building for the era when the user isn't always human.
 Six MCPs on npm, all solo end-to-end.
-The design work lives at [marselbait.me](https://marselbait.me); this GitHub is the delivery record.
+Design portfolio lives at [marselbait.me](https://marselbait.me); this GitHub is the delivery record.

 ---